Wednesday, 13 February 2019

 Sadly, those close to the end of their life will often hide away in their home and fail to seek treatment due to the shame attached to their disease and the concern that their illness will affect their children’s marriage prospects.

-CHETNA, a community health and development project that serves two hundred villages in a poor, rural state of South Asia, is focusing on educating families about palliative care issues.
+CHETNA, a community health and development project that serves two hundred villages in a poor, rural state of Asia, is focusing on educating families about palliative care issues.

 As CHETNA meets with village leaders and families to discuss non-communicable diseases, individuals have been strengthened by the hope that Jesus would receive them when they die if they put their faith in Him.